10.2.4. #pragma and #ifndef: Actor 2

 #endif

 The "end if" directive ends or closes the #ifndef directive.
-The code appearing between #ifndef and #endif is conditionally included in or excluded from the source code file.

 The #include guard directives.
+In conjunction, the three directives conditionally include or exclude code from the source code file.
 The constant name following the #ifndef and #define directives must be unique throughout the program (i.e., used in only one header file).
 Traditionally, programmers create unique constant names from the header file name (which programmers derive from the class name) by following two or three steps:

 1. Convert all file-name characters to upper case (a traditional convention for symbolic-constant names)